 Except as determined by the Trustee, the maximum aggregate number of Trust Units that may be redeemed by the Trust shall not exceed 10% of the total number of Trust Units issued and outstanding at the beginning of a fiscal quarter.
 The Trustee shall exercise such limitation and any cutbacks on a proportionate basis with respect to the aggregate number of Trust Units represented by redemption notices.
 The Trust may suspend the redemption of Trust Units or postpose the date of payment of Redeemed Trust Units in such circumstances as the Trustee may reasonably determine.
-Such circumstances may include: (i) the assets of the Trust are invested in such a manner so as to not reasonably permit immediate liquidation of such assets; or (ii) there exists a state of affairs that constitutes circumstances under which liquidation by the Trust of part or all its investments is not reasonable or practicable, or would be prejudicial to the Trust or the Trust Unitholders.
-The Trust may also suspend the redemption of Trust Units upon an announcement by the Trust will be terminated and dissolved.
+Such circumstances may include: (i) the assets of the Trust are invested in such a manner so as to not reasonably permit immediate liquidation of such assets; or (ii) there exists a state of affairs that constitutes circumstances under which liquidation by the Trust of part or all its investments is not reasonable or practicable, or would be prejudicial to the Trust or the Trust Unitholders, generally; or (iii) not suspending redemptions would have an adverse effect on the continuing Trust Unitholders.
+The Trust may also suspend the redemption of Trust Units upon an announcement by the Trustee that the Trust will be terminated and dissolved.

 At the Trustee's discretion, the Trust may, at any time, cause any Trust Unitholder to redeem all or part of its Trust Units at the applicable Redemption Price by providing notice to such Trust Unitholder, if such Trust Unitholder is a Non-Resident or that the continued undiminished membership of the Trust Unitholder in the Trust would (i) constitute or give rise to a violation of applicable law, or (ii) otherwise subject the Trust or the Trustee to material onerous legal, tax, or other regulatory requirements that cannot be reasonably avoided.

 The Trust may, at any time, purchase for cancellation some or all of the Trust Units by private agreement or pursuant to tenders received by the Trust upon request for tenders addressed to all Trust Unitholders, provided that the Trustee determines such purchases are in the best interests of the trust.
 All Trust Units so purchased and redeemed shall no longer be outstanding.